Triazic/rust_threading/doc/characters/Oliver.md

 - Misery: ?
 - Malaise: the bearer of this token has their speed reduced by 50% for two turns and their movement will be reduced by 2 (maybe also they have a 50% chance to be unable to act).
 Halving the potency will halve these values.
 - Nostalgia: the bearer yearns for the past.
-On the bearer's turn, their health and active tokens will return to what they were on their previous turn and the Nostalgia token will be removed. * If used well, this can deny recently used healing and buffs on the target, and apply healing / buffs to Oliver *
+On the bearer's turn, their health and active tokens will return to what they were on their previous turn and the Nostalgia token will be removed. * If used well, this can deny recently used healing and buffs on the target, and undo recent damage / debuffs to Oliver *
 - Solastalgia: ?
 - Grief: ?
 - Cautious Optimism: the bearer's Fortune is increased by 5 and healing received increased by 20% for five turns.
 If the bearer is affected by a Low Fortune event (below a 2 roll), the token is replaced by a Grief / Malaise token.